comunica/Article-SSWS2020-AMF/content/evaluation.md

 The declararive configuration files for running these experiments with Comunica Bencher are present on GitHub, and can be started from scratch by _executing a single command_.

-Include link to anonymized source code dump.
+Include link to anonymized source code dump, experiment configs, raw results, and R code.
 {:.todo}

 1. **Client-side AMF Algorithms**: Evaluation of different client-side algorithms for using AMF metadata.